thrivingtech/CS109B_MovieGenre_Prediction/README.md

 # CS109B_MovieGenre_Prediction
-This project was performed as part of CS109b - Advanced Data Science project.
-The object was to predict movie genre using Deep Learning
+This project was performed as part of Harvard CS109b - Advanced Data Science course.
+The objective is to predict movie genre using Deep Learning

 ipynb - This folder contains all jupyter notebooks used for the project